vittoriofortino84/EDTOX/README.md

 - Evaluation of the EDC scores by comparing them with ToxPi scores (The scores developed from ToxCast assay endpoints)

 ## 7_3_Comparison_pathway_scores_vs_TOXDB_pathway_scores.R
-Comparison between EDC scores with pathway scores from TOXDB
+- Comparison between EDC scores with pathway scores from TOXDB for the pathways aryl hydrocarbon receptor, Breaset cancer and estrogen receptor

 # 8. Validation of EDC scores with external data